 Types of Survival Knives

 Survival knives are a basic survivalist or hunter’s tool.
 But what about other styles?
 If you’re in the woods, is a bushcraft knife best?
 Or a hunting knife?
 Or maybe your EDC pocket knife?
 But what about tactical knives – aren’t they’re meant for self-defense and survival?
 Do you need multiple knives?

-I once heard it said that a survival knife must excel at the unknown.
+I once heard it said that a survival knife blade must excel at the unknown.
 And really, there’s a lot of truth there.

 Most knives have specific uses that they are designed for, but a survival knife must be able to perform where you wouldn’t normally consider using a knife.
 Because let’s face it – life and death situations rarely come on a schedule or with a written program.

 To sum it up, there are a few basic styles that one might consider using as a survival knife:

-A typical hunting knife will be a fixed blade, generally over 7″, and have a sharp hook on the spine for opening up to gut.
+A typical hunting knife comes with a fixed blade, generally over 7 inches, and generally have a sharp hook on the spine for gutting.
 These blades are rarely serrated but have a sharp blade.

 This knife is designed for working with wood, specifically brush and branches.
 Shorter, generally non-serrated, a fixed blade or folding knife would work.